dotnet-demos/dotnet-framework-tracing/README.md

 # DotNet Framework Tracing
 Basic tracing in .Net Framework

-> Please note this is not recommended for production logging.
-For production use other products such as Azure Application Insights
+> Please note this is not recommended for production.
+For production, use other products such as Azure Application Insights

 # Purpose
 - Quick debugging of .Net Framework applications (legacy) in higher environments by turning the logging on in the configuration file.